ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 ## Insertion sort

+- Prio 1: write about invariants
+- Prio 2: rewrite a little, because now it looks like insertion sort is the first to be introduced
+- Prio 2: improve the analysis (not just a visualisation)

 What would you do if you have a stack of phone bills from the past two years and you want to order by date?
 A fairly natural way to handle this is to look at the first two bills and put them in order.
 Then take the